TomasRacil/WanderPlan/README.md

     *   **[NEW] Multimodal AI Integration**: Gemini "sees" and summarizes your documents (tickets, confirmations) to provide context-aware suggestions while minimizing token usage.
 *   **Localization 🌍**:
     *   Full support for **English (EN)** and **Czech (CS)**.
+    *   **Deep AI Localization**: AI precisely follows the user's preferred language for all generated content while keeping internal summaries in English for speed.
-    *   **Deep Localization**: Multilingual support extends to all modal labels, dropdowns (Budget Categories, Event Types), and placeholders.
+    *   **UI Localization**: Multilingual support extends to all modal labels, dropdowns (Budget Categories, Event Types), and placeholders.
     *   Language switcher in the header.
 *   **Interactive Map 🗺️**:
     *   **Date Navigation**: Filter markers by specific days or view the "Whole Trip".